afcarl/fss17/lect01.md

 Get cited, a lot (citations = Facebook likes; we all complain about them; we all like it when it is us).

+## Mash up rule

+much commonality within a learner

+by the time you build a table reader and sort out your column tracking then(e.g.) knn and NB are very small variations of each other.

+so as software engienerings, we need to study the design patterns of data miners

 ## Seeking Insights

 So if biases cannot be avoid, and those biases get very complex and arcane, what does it mean to "vertify" a data miner?